dcl-2019-04/curriculum/docs/googlesheets.md

     ## [1] "googlesheet" "list"

-Here's how you can list the worksheets in the Google sheet.
+Here’s how you can list the worksheets in the Google sheet.

 ``` r
 gs_ws_ls(gs)